davidseve/cloud-native-deployment-strategies/canary-service-mesh/README.md

 ### Step 3 - Scale canary version to 100%

-Now we have to do the changes to send 100% of the traffic to the new version v1.1.1.
+Now we have to make the changes to send 100% of the traffic to the new version v1.1.1.
 We have to edit the file `helm/quarkus-helm-umbrella/chart/values/values-mesh.yaml`.

 1. In `global.istio` change the weight to send 50% of the traffic to the new version.